 The main purpose of the event was to follow up on the current progress of the project and to assess the impact made with regard to the project objectives such as combatting migrant stigmatisation and Hate Speech.

-The You Are Welcome partners then met with a representative of the Magyar Helsinki Bizottság / Hungarian Helsinki Committee where this topic was elaborated on and a more detailed picture was given regarding the barriers NGOs and other social organisations face when combating Hate Speech and migrant stigmatisation in Hungary.
+Afterwards, the representatives of the project partner met with a representative of the Magyar Helsinki Bizottság / Hungarian Helsinki Committee where this topic was elaborated on and a more detailed picture was given regarding the barriers NGOs and other social organisations face when combating Hate Speech and migrant stigmatisation in Hungary.
 The day was rounded off with a dinner, where all of the partners had the pleasure of meeting Amid, a refugee from Afghanistan living in Budapest for the last 8 years and of hearing his personal story.